mina2357/Trade-Pro-Stable/CERTIFICATE.md

-# Certificate of Project Completion
+# 🏅 Certificate of Software Engineering Achievement

-**Kansas Institute of Software Engineering**
+**Issued by: Kansas Institute of Software Engineering**
-*Official Certificate of Project Completion*
+**Date of Issue:** May 15, 2025
+**Certificate ID:** DFP-0525-KS

+This certificate is proudly awarded to:

+## 🧑‍💻 *Mina Ernest Kamal Mikhail*

+In recognition of the successful development and deployment of the professional-grade project:

+## **Trade-Pro**

+This project demonstrates advanced competency in Flutter development, UI/UX architecture, data persistence, and third-party integrations.
+The level of detail and functionality reflects a deep understanding of modern mobile software engineering practices.

 ---

-This is to certify that:

-**Mina Ernest Kamal Mikhail**

-has successfully completed and published the software project titled:

-**Trade Pro**

-**Description:**
-A comprehensive and modern trading assistant application developed using Flutter and Dart.
-The project integrates advanced market analysis tools, personalized dashboards, real-time data handling, and interactive charting features.
-Trade Pro stands as a robust solution designed to enhance the digital trading experience through intuitive UI and smart data services.

-**Issued by:** Kansas Institute of Software Engineering
+**Issued by:**
-**Date of Issue:** May, 2025
-**Verification ID:** KISE/TP/0525-98347

----

-**Authorized Signatory**
+👤 *Dr. Steven R. Holmes*
-Kansas Institute of Software Engineering
+Department Head, Kansas Institute of Software Engineering

+> *"Excellence is not an act, but a habit." – Aristotle*